cloudmesh-community/book/chapters/preface/contributing-latex.md

     git clone https://github.com/cloudmesh/book

-Next we need to swithc into the development branch called *dev*
+Next we need to switch into the development branch called *dev*

-Using the GITUSERNAME will gurantee that you first If you clone, you need to make sure you clone from your fork.
+Using the GITUSERNAME will guarantee that you first If you clone, you need to make sure you clone from your fork.

 Once you have cloned and forked, you will find in the directory `book`